atruong0914/ProjectOne/README.md

 # anime quotes project one

 do you need someone to talk to? explore this short visual novel and see where your actions take you.. perhaps you may meet a special someone with the words you want to hear...

+#technologies used
--used javascript, jquery, html, and css.
+javascript, jquery, html, and css, animechan api.

 # getting started
 you make your own choice and see where it takes you...
 ![home-page](https://github.com/atruong0914/ProjectOne/blob/main/images/homepage.png)